syncfusion-content/xamarin-docs/Xamarin/SfSchedule/getting-started.md

 To know more about obtaining our components, refer to these links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfschedule) to know about dependent assemblies for schedule.

 >**NOTE**
-When there is a mismatch of Xamarin NuGet packages between the sample and the SfSchedule assemblies, an error `Could not load type Xamarin.Forms.ElementTemplate` will occur.
-Refer to the `ReadMe` to know the software requirements of the Syncfusion controls.

->**NOTE**
 When there is a mismatch between the Syncfusion NuGet packages among the projects, `System.IO.FileLoadException` will occur.
 To overcome this exception, install the same version of the SfSchedule assemblies in all the projects.

 ### Launching SfSchedule on each platform